hove-io/navitia/documentation/slate/source/includes/examples.md

 >[Using your token !
 You can try "real life" personalizations on Paris area)](http://canaltp.github.io/navitia-playground/play.html?request=https%3A%2F%2Fapi.navitia.io%2Fv1%2Fjourneys%3Ffrom%3D2.37715%253B48.846781%26to%3D2.380464%253B48.861081%26first_section_mode%255B%255D%3Dbss%26first_section_mode%255B%255D%3Dwalking%26first_section_mode%255B%255D%3Dbike%26)

-* You can override traveler_type parameters by enabling biking, driving or the use of bike sharing system on your area.
-For example you can allow bss (and walking since it's implicitly allowed with bss) at the departure on Paris area
+* You can override traveler_type parameters by enabling biking, driving or bike sharing system (bss) in your area.
+For instance, you can allow bss (and walking since it's implicit with it) at the departure from Paris area

 ### What stations can be reached in the next 20 minutes